petesouth/javawebserver/README.md

 Guidelines for how to contribute to the project.

-## TODO:  Add middleware - thins like Token Support method logging, etc.
+### TODO:  Add middleware - things like Token Support method logging, etc.